Music - A Prescriptions for Healing of Mind, Body and Soul.

 The I Ching, Chinese Book of Wisdom states that "music has the power to ease tension within the heart and to lessen and loosen obscure emotions".
 This is one of the oldest books in Chinese culture.

-For centuries shamans have used drums and vocal sounds as an integral part of healing practices in indigenous cultures.
+For centuries shamanshave used drums and vocal sounds as an integral part of healing practices in indigenous cultures.

 Healing mantras, chants, and incantations have ancient origins and are seen throughout history and in every major world culture - Buddhism, Hinduism, Muslim, Judaism, Native American, Polynesian, Asian, Sufi, etc.